ANIML SC 2530RW - Animal and Plant Biochemistry II

 - Assessment must maintain academic standards.

-Further informtation is available in the course handbook
+Further information is available in the course handbook.

 Assessment Related Requirements

 Assessment Item with hurdle % needed or requirement to meet hurdle Is additional assessment available if student does not meet hurdle requirement?
-Yes or No Details of additional assessment, if available Final Exam 40% Yes Additional Examination
+Yes or No Details of additional assessment, if available Final Assessment 40% Yes Additional Assessment

 Practical class reports, laboratory book presentation and online test (25%):